Dev1an/PDFKit-Bug/README.md

 ## Reproduction
 *— On a macOS device —*
-- Download the sample project from: https://github.com/Dev1an/PDFKit-Bug
+- Download and open the sample project from: https://github.com/Dev1an/PDFKit-Bug
 - Change the developer team
 - Run the project on a device or simulator

 *— In the app on the iOS device or simulator —*
 - Press the "+" icon in the top right corner of the screen.

+**What I get**

+A page containing the image is shown upside-down in the bottom right corner of the screen and it becomes impossible to scroll and/or zoom

+**What I expect**

+A page containing the image is shown in the middle of the screen, under the correct angle.
+Zooming and scrolling through the PDF should continue working.